-The Cape Farewell Koj Mour Ijo expedition will take place in March 2019 for 18 days.
-A cyclic voyage experiencing island cultures, nuclear test sites, newly formed marine reserves.
-Sailing between atolls and covering nearly six hundred miles of Pacific Ocean the onboard crew will make films, produce art and craft stories.
-Fifteen years of ocean expeditions have given Cape Farewell experiential knowledge of how a group of diverse and creative minds can produce work that rises above an individual quest – the collective force feeds from itself and is manifest through individual expression larger than any one of its separate makers..
+The Cape Farewell Koj Mour Ijo Marshall Island expedition will take place in March 2019 for 18 days.
+Cyclically sailing nearly six hundred miles of Pacific Ocean, its voyagers will experience island culture and traditional maritime navigational skills, re-inhabit the irradiated nuclear testing atolls of Bikini and Enewetak, and glide through the world’s largest shark sanctuary, four times the size of California.
+Fifteen years of ocean expeditions have given Cape Farewell experiential knowledge of how a group of diverse and creative people can produce work both individually and collectively, creating a uniquely resonant cultural voice larger than any one of its separate makers.

-Each day during the voyage a three-minute film will be created, directed, edited and broadcast worldwide using social media and traditional news channels to amplify the onboard work of the scientists and creative’s.
-The expedition will aim to become a social media phenomenon.
+Each day during the expedition a three-minute film will be created, edited and broadcast worldwide using social media and traditional news channels to amplify the work of expedition scientists and artists, with the aim of becoming a social media phenomenon.

-Working over time from material gathered during the expedition, the team will work with the curators of Nevada Museum of Art to produce a major Museum exhibition , debuting in 2020/21.
-Complete with a book publication and world wide exhibition tour the creative work will showcasedatolls? bringing in audiences to witness what has happened and what is possible not only for the Marshallese but for all of us.
-From the film material shot on board and subsequently, a known media actor, who is part of the expedition, will narrate and amplify the message that a sustainable human existence is possible and desirable.
+Using material gathered during the expedition as well as creative work and science honed after, Cape Farewell will work with the Nevada Museum of Art to produce a major touring museum exhibition and catalogue, debuting in 2020/21.
+The exhibition and book will communicate to a global audience just how relevant the Marshallese story of seventy thousand isolated people and their violated coral atolls is to the larger planet.

+In addition to the exhibition and book, a known actor participating on the expedition will later narrate a documentary film made from trip material, amplifying the message that a sustainable human existence is possible if we examine the past carefully, truly engage with present challenges, and consciously dream a different future.

-Great work is being done by our scientists, climate activists and conservationists. by the people ofThe Marshall Islands’ expedition worlds will be a compelling story to the public imagination, worldwide.
-A ne.
+Great work is being done by Western scientists, artists and conservationists.
+Great work is being done by the people of the Marshall Islands.
+The Koj Mour Ijo expedition aims to brings the two worlds together to tell a compelling story of a remote people to capture the public imagination worldwide.
+We voyage to learn, to re-inhabit, to re-invent, and to survive.
+To make a home here, on Earth.

 NOTES